 Major plumbing issues and flooding is often caused by allowing the wrong things to go down the drains.
 Please do not use your toilet or drains for disposing of substances such as kitty litter, organic waste or non-degradable matter.
 Please use the sink strainers in the kitchen to avoid food particles from clogging the drain.
 Clean these strainers regularly.
 Strainers can be used in the washrooms to avoid hair from clogging the drains.

 Each apartment unit is provided with a recycling bin.
 Please sort and place items in large bins outside each building.

-During the summer, a resident who wishes to sublease their unit to another eligible student is required to register their subleasee through Housing & Conference Services.
-The subleasee must be a student registered at York University in good standing.
-Please go to the Housing Office for more information.
+On a typical year during the summer, a resident who wishes to sublease their unit to another eligible student is required to register through Housing & Conference Services.
+Due to current government restrictions, subleasing in this Summer continues to be suspended.
+Please contact firstname.lastname@example.org should there be any questions and concerns.

 Trolleys can be signed out by the resident at the Housing Office Monday-Friday 8:30am – 4:30pm on a first come, first served basis for a maximum use of 2 hours.
 Photo ID is required when signing out trolleys.

 In Passy Gardens, air temperature in your unit is controlled by the thermostat on the wall.
 When heating is on, make sure that the cooling knob is turned all the way down.
 You can control the warmth of your apartment by adjusting the heating knob.
 When the air conditioning is turned on, make sure that the heating knob is turned all the way down.
 You can control the coolness of your apartment by adjusting the cooling knob.

 In Atkinson and Assiniboine Buildings, under the window, there is an air conditioning/heating unit.
 On the top part of the unit, there are two little boxes on each side of the vent.
 Push down on the side of the square (Fig. 1) to expose the air control knobs (Fig. 2).
 From there, you can adjust the air flow and temperature of the unit.